Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Repeat steps 2, 6, and 7 approximately one time.

 #### Document Result(s):
-1. If a user account was created to fullfill the test's requirments, record:
+1. If a user account was created to fulfill the test's requirements, record:
     + The username, email address of the account, and that this is a test account.
-1. If any recipe dummy data was created to fullfill the test's requirments, record:
+1. If any recipe dummy data was created to fulfill the test's requirements, record:
     + The names of all of the recipes created, the username of the account that created the recipes, and that they are all dummy data.
 1. If any pagination has bad UX, record:
     + The test name, recipe name, featured ingredient, screen resolution, browser/device, page (**All_Recipes** or **Recipe_List**), pagination number, and a brief description of the problem.